 For decades, the popular rule for assembling a routine has been: Prioritize weaknesses by slotting those areas or exercises early.
 For example, if your upper pecs lag your lower pecs (as they almost always do, visually) hit incline presses first on chest day.
 Second rule: Do your heaviest, compound exercises up front when your energy and focus are primed.
 Both rules are correct, because research shows the earliest exercises in your routine improve the most and are the most effective for strength and muscle gains.

 A recent study focused on six exercises (8-10 reps per set) performed in circuits three times.
 One group did the six exercises in a particular order, the other group did them in the opposite order.
 One group made its greatest gains on its first exercise (last for the other group); the other group made its greatest gains on its first two exercises (last two for the other group).
-So, even in circuit training, where you’re not doing multiple sets of exercises in a row, exercise order still matters substantially.
+So, even in circuit training, where you’re not doing multiple sets of exercises in a row but are going from exercise to exercise in a rotation, exercise order still matters substantially.

 • PRIORITIZE.
 It works, and not just in regards to focus.
 Slot your first exercise to stress the muscle(s), areas of muscles, or strength goal you most want to emphasize.
 For physique symmetry and/or balanced strength, stress your weakness up front.

 • COMPOUND BASICS FIRST.
-If your goals include getting stronger in lifts like the squat, incline press, and deadlift, the best time to do them is early in your routine.
+If your goals include getting stronger in lifts like the squat, incline press, and deadlift, the best time to do them is first in your routine.

 • PUMP-OUT LAST.
 Conversely, your ability to add progressive resistance will be lowest at the end of your workout.
 A bad time for low-rep strength tests is a good time to pump it up.
 Consider ending a body part routine with a set of 20 or more reps to maximize blood volume and eke out extra reps with a light weight.